MethodsAndPractices/vsteam/tools/docker/RunTestsLocally.md

 # Run Unit Tests Locally with Docker

 When helping us to develop this module or when we want to expand the module.
 We always write unit tests.
-The problem with that is, that most of the time everybody is using his own machine with different version of OS or different versions of dependencies.
+The problem with that is, that most of the time everybody is using their own machine with different version of OS or different versions of dependencies.

 This is why we created docker files for windows and linux.
 Currently we have prepared to run the unit tests in

-* linux - PowerShell Core 7
+* Linux - PowerShell Core 7
-* windows server core - PowerShell 5
+* Windows server core - PowerShell 5
-* windows server core - PowerShell Core 7
+* Windows server core - PowerShell Core 7

-In best case you should only need to run the powershell script below.
-The dockerfiles being used for this have only the needed PowerShell modules installed.
-So theoretically you could also develop in theese containers with VSCode and remote development.
+In best case you should only need to run the PowerShell script below.
+The docker files being used for this have only the needed PowerShell modules installed.
+So theoretically you could also develop in these containers with [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432&WT.mc_id=github-github-dbrown) and [remote development](https://code.visualstudio.com/docs/remote/remote-overview?WT.mc_id=github-github-dbrown).

 # Prerequisites